What Is llms.txt?

 “How do I handle HTTP errors in your framework?”

-- Answer using that clean content, while citing your domain
+- Use that content to generate an answer while citing your domain

 How to create an llms.txt file